xbmc/repo-scripts/script.reddit.reader/README.md

 - [Install from zip file](http://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files)

 ### Difference from reddit_viewer
-- View uncropped preview image of reddit posts
+- Custom UI to maximize the preview image; Saves you a click.
+- Better UI for reading comments

 ---